-- 1. Students should have a stethoscope, black ink pen, small notebook, clinical handbook, and pocket reference book. - 2.
+- 1. Students should have a stethoscope, black ink pen, small notebook, and clinical handbook. - 2.
 Hair should be clean.
 Long hair should be tied back and kept off the shoulders. - 3.
 Jewelry should be limited to wedding or engagement rings, watch, and one pair of small, non-dangling earrings.
 Any other visible body piercings are not permitted in the clinical setting. - 4.
-Visible tattoos must be covered by the uniform, lab coat, or by other means. - 5.
+Visible tattoos do not have to be covered unless they are vulgar or offensive.
+If tattoos are vulgar or offensive, they must be covered. - 5.
 Perfumes/colognes/scented lotions are not to be applied prior to clinicals as they may be irritating and offensive to patients, especially those with respiratory problems.